Alejogb1/job-board/blog-data/how-to-use-pre-trained-models-from-tskerasapplications-with-heroku.md

 id: "how-to-use-pre-trained-models-from-tskerasapplications-with-heroku"
 ---

-alright, so you're looking at using keras pre-trained models from `ts.keras.applications` within a heroku deployment. this is a pretty common scenario, and i've banged my head against it a few times myself. it mostly boils down to making sure your dependencies are managed properly and that the model loading process is smooth in a cloud environment. i’ll walk through my past hiccups with this and how i typically handle it now.
+, so you're looking at using keras pre-trained models from `ts.keras.applications` within a heroku deployment. this is a pretty common scenario, and i've banged my head against it a few times myself. it mostly boils down to making sure your dependencies are managed properly and that the model loading process is smooth in a cloud environment. i’ll walk through my past hiccups with this and how i typically handle it now.

-the biggest initial snag i hit, and many others too i'd bet, was assuming that heroku's build process would automatically install everything perfectly. i mean, it *does* try, but when you're pulling in hefty things like tensorflow, keras, and potentially some pre-processing libraries, things can go sideways. the first time i tried it, i had a model that was running locally like butter, a resnet50 if i recall correctly. the thing was classifying images of cats and dogs, you know, the typical introductory deep learning project. i deployed it thinking, 'easy peasy' and then i got that beautiful heroku application error screen. turned out, i was missing a specific version of tensorflow in my `requirements.txt`. a lesson well learned.
+the biggest initial snag i hit, and many others too i'd bet, was assuming that heroku's build process would automatically install everything perfectly. i mean, it _does_ try, but when you're pulling in hefty things like tensorflow, keras, and potentially some pre-processing libraries, things can go sideways. the first time i tried it, i had a model that was running locally like butter, a resnet50 if i recall correctly. the thing was classifying images of cats and dogs, you know, the typical introductory deep learning project. i deployed it thinking, 'easy peasy' and then i got that beautiful heroku application error screen. turned out, i was missing a specific version of tensorflow in my `requirements.txt`. a lesson well learned.

 so, step one is to get your requirements spot on. now you probably have a `requirements.txt` file, if not please create one. make sure that you specify the tensorflow version that you used during your development and training. it is very critical. i'd advise you to also include keras and any other relevant packages. this is not the time to skimp on details. for instance, you'd have something that looks similar to: